Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 Find a Comfortable Position

 Just as you find a comfortable position when watching television, you must also find a comfortable position when having sex.
-Each position affects a part of the body with some positions relieving pressure and others causing pressure.
-It will take time, but finding the right position for each partner will enhance the pleasure.
+Each position affects a part of the body, some relieving pressure and others causing pressure.
+It will take time, but finding the correct position for each partner will enhance the pleasure.

 For example, if you have low back pain, have your partner get on top or try lying on your side.
 If you are a woman and experience hip pain, place a pillow under your hips to stabilize your body.